japier/code-challenge-songs/README.md

 Will run the script as a "development" and will watch the changes on the code to compile and rerun

 # Challenge

+Using REST API develop the next tasks

+1 - Add CRD (Create, Read, Delete) for the resources Song, Artist, Album, Playlist 1.1 - Update endpoint is optional
+1.2 - The read responses should return the first 20 results, pagination is optional

+2 - Add at least tree of the next filters to the song resource
+  - Read by ID
+  - Read by Album ID
+  - Read by Album name
+  - Read by Artist ID
+  - Read by Artist name
+  - Filter by duration of the song
+  - Filter by key
+  - Filter by an additional property
+  - Filter by User ID

+2.1 - Optional is a generic filter that can get all properties

+3 - Add at least two of the next filters to Album
+ - Read by ID
+ - Read by name (Match exact the name)
+ - Read by Artist ID
+ - Read by Artist Name
+ - Filter by name (Match parts of the name)
+ - Filter by User ID

+ 3.1 Optional is a generic filter that can get all properties

+4 - Add at least two of the next filters to Artist
+  - Read by ID
+  - Read by name
+  - Filter by number of songs
+  - Filter by number of albums
+  - Filter by User ID

+5 - Link a song with a playlist

+6 - Add user ownership to the playlists

+Optional Activities
+- Add a Dockerfile that can build the service into a container
+- Add ownership to the playlists, and validation on the deletion (only the owner can delete it)
+- Add functionality to 'follow' a playlist
+- Export playlist to CSV or PDF

+## Deliverables

+Should be a single deliverable in a Pull Request to the main repository

+## Notes

+The architecture is based on [DDD](https://hexaviewtech.com/domain-driven-design-and-the-hexagonal-architecture/) it can be modified at will